Pathé PAT 36

 (date: A Classical Discography)

 And I thought this was going to be ‘easy’.
-Spurred on by bloggers like Jolyon, I now feel my posts should include more information about artists, especially obscure ones.
+Spurred on by bloggers like Jolyon, not to mention eminent historians of concert culture such as Dr. Christina Bashford, I now feel my posts should include more information about artists, especially obscure ones.
 In the immortal phrase of one Jezza, ‘How difficult can it be?’
 Little did I know that it would take me well over a year just to find Jean Merry’s dates…

 Naturally, I started with Susan Nelson.
 Her great discography The Flute on Record: The 78 rpm Era gives Merry’s birth date, but no place of birth or date of death.
 Then followed months of sporadic online searches, visits to libraries, e-mails to flautists, historians and conservatoires: nothing.
 Until, a few weeks ago, searching digital repositories at the British Library, I came across a thesis entitled A Performance Edition of Charles Kœchlin’s Les Chants de Nectaire, Opus 198, which put me out of my misery: